-- As an Associate Professor in pedagogy, my main work revolves around teaching and supervision of students enrolled in the International Teacher Education for Primary Schools (ITEPS) which educates students to become teachers in international schools worldwide.
+- As a professor of pedagogy, my main work revolves around teaching and supervision of students enrolled in the International Teacher Education for Primary Schools (ITEPS) which educates students to become teachers in international schools worldwide.
 I also teach courses in the Norwegian Teacher Training Degree Program (5-year Masters).
-In this regard, I have also supervised several undergraduate and postgraduate students.

-- Reviewer: Cambridge Journal of Education; Social Compass – International Review of Sociology of Religion.
+- Reviewer: Among others, Cambridge Journal of Education; Education in the North; Whiteness and Education; Cogent Social Sciences; Social Compass – International Review of Sociology of Religion.

 Thomas, P. (2019).
 Delegitimizing Multicultural Education: Populist Politicians in Norway and the Weaponizing of the Autobiographical Genre.
 European Politics and Society (Routledge/Taylor & Francis/).
 Article DOI.
 10.1080/23745118.2019.1683984.